Bob Mackie: Professional career

-Images of many of Mackie's design drawings for these productions are available in the "Showgirls" collection from UNLV Libraries Digital Collections.
-He created the costumes for Cher’s 2008–11 Las Vegas Cher at the Colosseum residency at Caesars Palace, as well as for her 2017 “Classic Cher” shows in Las Vegas and Washington D.C.

-Two of Mackie's best-remembered creations had a humorous aspect.
-While working on The Carol Burnett Show, he designed a "curtain dress" (complete with a curtain rod across the shoulders) that Carol Burnett wore in Went with the Wind!, a parody of Gone with the Wind.
+Elton John's iconic Donald Duck, sequined Los Angeles Dodgers, and Amadeus concert costumes were designed by Mackie.

 He designed the exotic ensemble worn by Cher at the March 1986 Academy Awards: black stretch pants, a bejeweled loincloth, knee-high boots, a black chainlink top, and a huge feathered Mohawk headdress that was one and a half times taller than her head.
 Introduced by Jane Fonda with the words, "Wait'll you see what's gonna come out here".
 "As you can see," said Cher, "I did receive my Academy booklet on how to dress like a serious actress."

 Mackie designed costumes for Whitney Houston, especially splashy evening gowns which she wore for many years during concert tours and award shows.

-He was often referred to as "the sultan of sequins" or "the rajah of rhinestones", known for his sparkling and imaginative costume designs.
-He has won nine Emmy Awards for his designs, and has been nominated three times for an Academy Award.
-Mackie has said, "A woman who wears my clothes is not afraid to be noticed."
+He has won nine Emmy Awards for his designs, and he has been nominated three times for an Academy Award.

-In 1981, Mackie guest starred as himself on two episodes of the television series The Love Boat.
+In 1981, Mackie guest-starred as himself on two episodes of the television series The Love Boat.

 In 2002, Mackie was inducted into the Television Hall of Fame.

-In more recent years, Mackie has been mainly known as the costume designer for Cher's elaborate outfit during her latest tours, including her latest Here We Go Again Tour.
-In 2019, Mackie won the Tony Award for Best Costume Design in a Musical for his work on The Cher Show.
+In more recent years, Mackie has been mainly known as the costume designer for Cher's elaborate outfits during her latest tours, including the Here We Go Again Tour.
+He created the costumes for Cher’s 2008–11 Las Vegas Cher at the Colosseum residency at Caesars Palace, as well as for her 2017 Classic Cher shows in Las Vegas and Washington, D.C.
+Mackie won the Tony Award for Best Costume Design in a Musical for his work on The Cher Show in 2019.

-More recently in 2020, Mackie's dresses were featured and worn by television hostess Vanna White over the week of April 27 in the long-running syndicated game show Wheel of Fortune as part of honoring the San Francisco Bay Area.
+In 2020, Mackie's dresses were featured and worn by television hostess Vanna White over the week of April 27 in the long-running syndicated game show Wheel of Fortune as part of honoring the San Francisco Bay Area.

+The Carol Burnett Show

+Bob Mackie created all of the costumes, including evening gowns, character outfits and dance clothing for guests during the run of the show, including the famous curtain dress from the "Went with the Wind!" sketch, which was donated to the Smithsonian Institution.
+Brent D. Glass, the museum's director, praised his creativity: “Mackie’s design represents an iconic reimagining of Scarlett O’Hara’s curtain dress, and it exists as a worthy reminder of the designer’s unique contribution to a golden era in American comedy...It was his spirit of innovation that made ‘Went with the Wind’ a symbol of this country’s rich comedic history.”